5 ways to celebrate Filipino-American History Month (FAHM)

 5. Participate in Events

 Find the closest events near you!
-This month, there are going to be different Filipino-American events that are going on to learn and celebrate Filipino-Americans.
+This month, there are going to be different Filipino-American events with different vendors, performers, and just overall good vibes.
 I guarantee there’s one near you!

 6. Support Local